To Automate or Not to Automate

 When you think of measuring soil gas flux, you might first think of static chambers and gas chromatography.
 Static chambers, a traditional field sampling system, appear to be the least expensive option on the market and offer the benefits of a well-blazed trail.

-Automated systems are relatively new in the soil gas flux world and appear pricey at a first glance, which may deter some from switching up their sampling methods.
+Automated flux measurement systems are relatively new in the soil gas flux world and appear pricey at a first glance, which may deter some from switching up their sampling methods.
 Depending on the objectives of the research being done and the sampling regime, these automated systems can end up paying for themselves over time.
 When finer-scale temporal resolution is needed to understand diurnal, periodic or event-driven fluxes, automated systems allow continuous sampling on fine time scales.
 These fine time scales would not be possible with vials and syringes, which ultimately give the resolution needed to make confident conclusions.
 Real-time, highly resolved data can also reduce the time spent second-guessing whether the data obtained is capturing an actual flux event or whether it is due to an error.

 Automated systems collect measurements on site, allowing you to check your data in the field, and take it home for in-depth analysis once you leave.
 Since you have the data at your disposal immediately, the data analysis process can happen whenever you are ready to start.